AkinduID/FazeTrak/README.md

 ## Proposed Features
 - Real-time face detection and tracking
 - Locking and Unlocking a face using hand gestures
-- Desktop Application for furhter features
+- Desktop Application for further features

 ## Proposed Technologies and Tools
 - **Programming Languages**: Python, C/C++